 1. Make a Lemonade Stand

 On a hot day, everybody loves lemonade — and lemonade stands!
-That old-time activity is a terrific opportunity for children to learn math and science skills (by measuring and mixing the lemonade) as well as social skills (when they interact with customers).
+This classic activity is a terrific opportunity for children to learn math and science skills (by measuring and mixing the lemonade) as well as social skills (when they interact with customers).